edwards-je/Homework/Week 18 SIEMs/readme.md

 Submit the answers to the questions about the brute force timing, baseline and threshold.
 Additionally, provide a screenshot as proof that the alert has been created.

-Your Submission
-In a word document, provide the following:

-Answers to all questions where indicated.
-Screenshots where indicated.